alestiago/license_lens/packages/spdxlib_gen/CONTRIBUTING.md

-## Contributing to the SPDX License Generator
+## Contributing to the SPDX lib Generator

 First of all, thank you for taking the time to contribute! 🎉👍 Before you do, please carefully read this guide.

-## Developing for SPDX License Generator brick
+## Developing for SPDX lib Generator brick

 To develop for PDX License Generator brick, you will also need to become familiar with our processes and conventions detailed within the mono-repository [CONTRIBUTING](../../CONTRIBUTING.md).

-💡 **Note**: The SPDX License brick is not published at [Brick Hub](brickhub.dev).
+💡 **Note**: The SPDX lib brick is not published at [Brick Hub](brickhub.dev).

 ### Setting up your local development environment

 1. Install a valid [Dart SDK](https://dart.dev/get-dart) in your local environment.
-Compatible Dart SDK versions with the SPDX license brick can be found within the [hooks pubspec](hooks/pubspec.yaml).
+Compatible Dart SDK versions with the spdxlib brick can be found within the [hooks pubspec](hooks/pubspec.yaml).
 If you have Flutter installed you likely have a valid Dart SDK version already installed.

 2. Install [Mason](https://github.com/felangel/mason/tree/master/packages/mason_cli#installation) in your local environment: